vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/deployment/install-with-rmp-deb.md

 ## Installing **Nebula Graph**

-To install **Nebula Graph** with a rpm/deb package, you must complete the following steps:
+To install **Nebula Graph** with a `rpm/deb` package, you must complete the following steps:

-1. Log in to GitHub and click [this link](https://github.com/vesoft-inc/nebula/actions) to locate the rpm/deb package.
+1. Log in to GitHub and click [rpm/deb](https://github.com/vesoft-inc/nebula/actions) to locate the `rpm/deb` package.

 2. Under the **Actions** tab, click **package** on the left.
 All packages available are displayed.